-Undergraduates who wish to reside in College during any part of the vacation must apply to the Home Bursar on the appropriate form on SharePoint, reached via the link on the homepage of the College website.
-Permission for vacation residence will usually be granted only to students taking examinations, doing academic work under the supervision of their tutor, undertaking some other bona fide course of study, helping with College functions under the supervision of a College Officer, or students who are unable to return home over the vacation, e.g. those whose main residence is overseas or who have no contact with their family.
-With the exception of the above circumstances, vacation residence is not available after the end of Michaelmas Term.
+Undergraduates who wish to reside in College during any part of the vacation must apply to the Assistant Home Bursar via the vacation residence form which is sent out via email.
+Permission for vacation residence will usually be granted only to Junior Members taking examinations, doing academic work under the supervision of their tutor, undertaking some other bona fide course of study. helping with College functions under the supervision of a College Officer, or those who are unable to return home over the vacation. e.g. those whose main residence is overseas or who have no contact with their family.
 Applications for vacation residence must be received by 5th week of any given term; this includes applications for an early return after the vacation, and applications from members of the choir who are required to be here in vacation.
-Late applications will not usually be considered, and if considered at all, it will be on the basis of paving for the accommodation at twice the normal rate.
+Late applications will not usually be considered, and if considered at all, it will be on the basis of paying for the accommodation at twice the normal rate.